How to Maintain Your Dishwasher

 To keep your dishwasher in its best condition, we advise running a cleaning cycle once every 1-2 months.
 To do this, ensure your dishwasher is completely empty.
 Remove the label from a bottle of dishwasher cleaning solution (not the lid!) then place it upside down on the bottom rack.
 Run either a hot cycle or a dedicated care cycle which should be 65 °C or higher.
 Once the cycle has ended, simply remove the bottle and you’re all set to use your sparkling clean dishwasher again!

-Image of sparkling clean pots and cutlery inside an open dishwasher
+Image of sparkling clean pots and cutlery inside an open dishwasher.

-• Don’t overloadWe get it, you’ve nearly fit your entire load into the dishwasher.
-Just. one. more. plate.
+• Don’t overload – We get it, you’ve almost fit your entire load into the dishwasher.
+Just.
+One.
+More.
+Plate.
 As tempting as this is, try to avoid overloading at all times.
 This may not clean your dishes to a good standard and you might end up having to rewash them.

-• Dump food before loading upMake sure you’ve scraped off any food off of your plate before loading up.
+• Scrape off food before loading your plates – Make sure you’ve scraped off any leftover food off your plate before loading.
 This will make sure you don’t have to clean out your dishwasher every week as opposed to every few months.
-Leaving food or anything on your plate will contribute to build-up of debris and affect performance.
+Leaving leftover food or debris on your plate will contribute to blockages and affect performance.

 Need more information?